oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

     ```

    2. Copy the database ocid from the workshop reservation page described in the "Get Started" lab and issue the following command in the Cloud Shell.
-Use the ocid as the `autonomous-database-id` and arbitrary values for the `file` and (wallet) `password`.
+      Provide the ocid for the `autonomous-database-id` value and an arbitrary wallet-password (such as "Welcome12345").
+You can leave the default file path.

     ```
     <copy>
     oci db autonomous-database generate-wallet --autonomous-database-id <ATP_OCID> --file ~/myatpwallet/myatpwallet.zip --password <wallet-password>
     </copy>